 Sometimes all we need is to return to a set of tried-and-true ‘rules’ that support us in feeling clearer, emotionally calmer, and more energized.

-But we also need to track these behaviours for a time to pull us back into healthier habits (find a free Live on Purpose Challenge and habit tracker here)
+But we also need to track these behaviours for a time to pull ourselves back into healthier habits.

 Following is a list of ‘rules’ I recently jotted out for myself when I felt some anxiety creeping into my life.
 Consider using it as a jumping-off point to create your personalized Back to Basics Health Rules.